Research Group

 The Hebrew University of Jerusalem

-Moshe is a professor in the Department of Jewish Thought and in the Mandel Institute of Jewish Studies at The Hebrew University of Jerusalem.
-His research interests are Hasidism and Kabbalah.
+Richard is a professor in the Department of History of the Jewish People at The Hebrew University of Jerusalem.
+His research interests are: western and central European Jewish history; social history of Jewish art and culture.

 Read More